Blog

 Thus we train a W2V model on text8 dataset using a vocab of 100k with these parameters:

-• AdamW with weight Decay for fast learning but interpretable embeddings
+• AdamW with weight Decay

 • 50 dimensions (Needs to be fast for Inference on Browser)